War And The Environment

 • Dioxins and heavy metals

-2. Soil and Water Contamination: Leaked fuel, chemicals, and heavy metals seep into the soil and groundwater, making agriculture almost impossible in some areas and endangering clean water supplies.
-Regarding the deepening crisis of water, it has always been a point of contention in the Israel – Palestine conflict; however, the military aggression has worsen it:
+2. Soil and Water Contamination: Leaked fuel, chemicals, and heavy metals seep into the soil and groundwater is making agriculture almost impossible in some areas and endangering clean water supplies.

 • Bombing of water treatment facilities, as seen repeatedly in Gaza, leads to sewage runoff into Mediterranean Sea.